March for Life returns to DC with new post-Roe v. Wade focus

 Associated Press

-Now, with the constitutional right to abortion no longer the rule of the land, the March for Life returns Friday with a new focus.
-Instead of concentrating their attention on the Supreme Court, the marchers plan to target the building directly across the street: the U.S. Capitol.
+Now they’re assembling again, with the constitutional right to abortion no longer the rule of the land.
+Friday’s March for Life has a new focus.
+Instead of concentrating their attention on the Supreme Court, the marchers are pushing for action from the building directly across the street: the U.S. Capitol.

+Evangelist Franklin Graham, House Majority Leader Steve Scalise, R-La., and Mississippi Attorney General Lynn Fitch, whose office argued the case that overturned Roe v.
+Wade, were among the expected speakers.

-“This year will be a somber reminder of the millions of lives lost to abortion in the past 50 years, but also a celebration of how far we have come and where we as a movement need to focus our effort as we enter this new era in our quest to protect life,” Jeanne Mancini, president of March for Life Education and Defense Fund, said in a statement.
+Jeanne Mancini, president of the March for Life Education and Defense Fund, said the march is “a somber reminder of the millions of lives lost to abortion in the past 50 years, but also a celebration of how far we have come and where we as a movement need to focus our effort as we enter this new era in our quest to protect life.”

 Some movement leaders also hope to plant seeds in Congress for a potential federal abortion restriction down the line.
 Marjorie Dannenfelser, president of SBA Pro-Life America, said she envisions an eventual “federal minimum standard” cut-off line such as 13 weeks of pregnancy after which abortion would not be permitted in any state.
 Dannenfelser’s scenario would still leave individual states free to impose their own, stricter measures, including a total ban.

-That last ambition is an admitted longshot since even if it passes the newly Republican-controlled House of Representatives, it would most likely fail in the Democratic-held Senate.
+That last ambition is an admitted longshot since even if it passes the newly Republican-controlled House, it would most likely fail in the Democratic-held Senate.

 “We know it’s not going to happen this session, but this is the beginning,” Dannenfelser said.
 “It’s (Congress’) responsibility to listen to the will of the people.”